liamjdonlan/Teens4TeensWebsite/README.md

 - **Take Action Page** — Provides a sign-up form for those interested in volunteering or becoming ambassadors.
 - **Footer on Every Page** — Contains contact information and a mailing list signup form.

+> ⚠️ **Note**: This repository only contains the **front-end code** for the website.
+Backend functionality (e.g., handling form submissions, storing sign-ups, sending emails) is not yet implemented.

 ## 🚀 Features

 - Responsive layout for various screen sizes (desktop and tablet-friendly)
-- Email list and contact forms
+- Email list and contact form UI (non-functional placeholders)
 - Smooth navigation with React Router
 - Modular component structure